 Cynthia A. Robinson

-Publerati is excited to publish Tatiana’s Wedding by Cynthia A. Robinson, coming March 2014.
+Publerati is excited to publish Tatiana’s Wedding by Cynthia A. Robinson.
 Middle-aged Delfina's life has been indelibly marked by her mother's violent death at the hands of Delfina's father when she was a young girl.
 Her grandmother's terminal illness occasions the sudden reappearance of her father, provoking a series of quietly shattering revelations that will permanently alter Delfina's perception of herself and others.

 This finely crafted novel probes the intricate tensions and silences that underlie family relationships, tempering unflinching examinations of the scars left by violence and loss with subtle celebrations of compromise, forgiveness, and compassion.
 Cynthia was recently selected as the winner of the New Southerner Literary Award for Fiction and her stories will be forthcoming in the Arkansas Review and Epoch.